bulletmark/corsproxy/README.md

 ```
 usage: corsproxy [-h] [targets [targets ...]]

-Provides a simple CORS proxy for GET requests.
+Provides a simple CORS proxy for GET and POST requests.
 Reads list of target
 port:host[:targetport] from the command line, or from your config file.

 positional arguments: